Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

-\begin{proof} We can compute the childish saturation $\wclo{\Sigma}$ in the required time, by Lemma~\ref{lem:computeclosure}.
+\begin{proof} We can compute a childish saturation $\wclo{\Sigma}$ in the required time, by Theorem~\ref{thm:smallsaturation}.
 We then perform a variant of the one-pass chase of~$\Sigma \cup \wclo{\Sigma}$ over~$\inst$, but truncated to only one level, i.e., to the root node (initially a single node containing the facts of~$\inst$) and to the immediate children of the root node.
-More precisely, the process consists of the following kinds of operations, starting with a singleton tree made of a root node $v_0$ containing the instance~$\inst$: \begin{itemize} \item Firing full rules of $\Sigma$ and rules of $\wclo{\Sigma}$ on $v_0$ to create new side-signature facts on~$\adom(\inst)$, which are added to~$v_0$. \item Creating a child node with a principal fact and deriving a new fact to add back to~$v_0$.
-More precisely, we do the following: \begin{itemize} \item Fire a principal GTGD of~$\Sigma$ (i.e., a rule with a principal GTGD in the head, full or non-full), to create a new child node of~$v_0$ containing one principal fact $F$ and possibly some inherited side-signature facts. \item Fire full GTGDs of~$\wclo{\Sigma}$ on the child node to create new facts on $\adom(F)$, which are added to that node.
-Note that we deviate from the principal-exempt chase here in that we may create new principal facts on~$\adom(F)$, in which case they are added to the current node, i.e., they do not trigger the creation of a child node with a relaxed chase step. \item Propagate generated facts from $\adom(F) \cap \adom(\inst)$, rootwards to~$v_0$. facts in their nodes, and define $\inst'$ just below to be all facts on Note that we deviate again from the principal-exempt chase here because we are allowed to propagate principal facts upwards (but they will remain in $v_0$ and will not be inherited). \end{itemize} \end{itemize} The final instance $\inst'$ that we take is the set of the facts in $v_0$ at the end of this process.
+More precisely, the process repeatedly applies each of the following kinds of operations until saturation, starting with a singleton tree made of a root node $v_0$ containing the instance~$\inst$: \begin{itemize} \item Firing all full rules of $\Sigma$ and all rules of $\wclo{\Sigma}$ on $v_0$ to create new side facts on~$\adom(\inst)$, which are added to~$v_0$ (we do this whenever such new facts can be added to~$v_0$). \item Firing all non-full rules of~$\Sigma$ on every active trigger which is included in $\adom(\inst)$, creating child nodes with a principal fact which is the head of the rule.
+We do this whenever such an active trigger exists, and create a new child $v$ containing the head fact (a principal fact) and containing as inherited facts all side facts of~$v_0$ that are guarded by the principal fact.
+Further, we fire all full GTGDs of $\wclo{\Sigma}$ on~$v$.
+After this the trigger is no longer active. \item For triggers in $\inst$ of principal GTGDs we create a new child for them, saturate using $\wclo{\Sigma}$, and propagate new $\adom(\inst)$ facts back to the root~$v_0$.
+More precisely, we do the following whenever it can add a new fact to~$v_0$: \begin{itemize} \item Fire a trigger for a principal GTGD of~$\Sigma$~-- i.e., a rule with a principal atom in the head, full or non-full~-- to create a new child node $v$ of~$v_0$ containing one principal fact $F$ and possibly some inherited side facts. \item Fire all full GTGDs of~$\wclo{\Sigma}$ on~$v$ to create new facts on $\adom(F)$, which are added to~$v$.

+Note that we deviate from the principal-exempt chase here in that we may create new principal facts on~$\adom(F)$, in which case they are added to the current node, i.e., they do not trigger the creation of a child node with a relaxed chase step.